spudooli/simplicity-api/README.md

 ## Sharesies-api
 Sharesies (https://www.sharesies.co.nz) don't have an API either, but we need our balance every hour for the dashboard and database and tweets of humour (https://twitter.com/spudooli_house, so we'll go get it, thanks.

-## Kiwiwealth Kiwisaver API
-Kiwibank Kiwiwealth Kiwisaver (phew) doesn't have an API, can you believe, and we need our balance, so we'll go get it ourselves.

 ## Westpac NZ API
 Westpac NZ also doesn't have an API that allows us to get our balances automatically every 60 minutes for the kitchen Dashboard, so we'll go get them the old fashioned way, by scraping the page